apache/incubator-kie-kogito-runtimes/addons/common/flyway/README.md

   * `module.locations.<db>`: map containing the module `.sql` scripts location paths organized by database type (`postgresql`, `h2`...) to initialize the DB
     (ej: `module.locations.postgresql=classpath:kie-flyway/db/test-module/postgresql`), the locations can be a comma-separated list to use multiple `.sql` locations in a single migration.
     It's also possible using a `default` locations (`module.locations.default=...`) as a fallback to provide a default initialization if no vendor-specific isn't available.
+It is important to avoid using the default flyway location (`src/main/resourcs/db/migrations`) to avoid collisions with the Platform Flyway integration.

 Example of `kie-flyway.properties` file:
 ```properties